 Despite his wealth and power, the most understanding and forgiving people cannot find anything to say in his defense.

-3. He Experiences Connection
+3. Scrooge Experiences Connection for the First Time

 In one of the most humorous and poignant parts of the book, at the end of Stave 3, Scrooge witnesses Fred’s Christmas Party, where the guests are playing a game of Yes and No. Fred, with his characteristic warmth and good humor, leads the game by thinking of something the others must guess.
 The “something” turns out to be a “savage animal”—a creature that growls and grunts, lives in London, and isn’t kept in a zoo or menagerie.
 The party eventually realizes the answer: it’s Scrooge himself.